MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 In this part of the tutorial, you learn how to deploy the containerized Python web app to App Service using the [App Service Web App for Containers](https://azure.microsoft.com/services/app-service/containers/).
 Web App for Containers allows you to focus on composing your containers without worrying about managing and maintaining an underlying container orchestrator.

-Following the steps in this article, you'll end up with an App Service website using a Docker container image.
+After following the steps in this article, you finish with an App Service website using a Docker container image.
 The App Service pulls the initial image from Azure Container Registry using managed identity for authentication.

 This service diagram highlights the components covered in this article.